-By positioning your amenities, or at least easy to read signage, within view of the waiting area is a great way to put patients at ease.
-There is something about knowing where the toilets are located that makes you feel that little bit more relaxed should you need to go.
+By positioning your amenities, or at least easy to view amenity signage, within view of the waiting area is a great way to put patients at ease.
+There is something about knowing where the toilets are located that makes you feel comfortable should you need to go.

-Not only is this a benefit to patients but it also gives staff the opportunity to keep an eye on patients movements.
+Not only is this a benefit to patients but it also gives staff the opportunity to keep an eye on peoples movements.

-Safety for staff and other patients within your clinic is imperative and therefore it is a good idea to have your waiting area within view of reception staff to make sure no-one is wandering around the clinic.
-Not only does this stop certain patients getting disorientated if they get lost but also reduces the risk of anyone getting into areas they shouldn’t be such as dispensaries or staff rooms where personal belongings are kept.
+Safety within the clinic is imperative and therefore it is a good idea to have any patients that aren’t in a consultation within view of reception staff to make sure no-one is wandering around the clinic, therefore, reducing the risk of anyone getting into any areas they shouldn’t be such as dispensaries or staff rooms where personal belongings are kept.

 Intelligent Seating –

-Waiting rooms can sometimes be the place you spend the bulk of your time during a medical appointment and therefore it is important to make your waiting room comfortable.
+Waiting rooms can sometimes be the place you spend the bulk of your time during a medical appointment and therefore it is important to make your waiting room as comfortable as possible.

-By providing something as simple as alternating chairs with arms/ no arms within your dental surgery design you are catering for a variety of people and ensuring everyone has a comfortable seat while they wait.
+By providing something as simple as alternating chairs with arms/ no arms within your dental fitout you are catering for a variety of people and ensuring everyone has a comfortable seat while they wait.